PURPOSE OF THIS POLICY

 How Clery Crime Statistics Disclosures are Prepared

 Each year, the CSU Police Department gathers Clery Crime statistics for purposes of compiling the disclosures required by law.
 These statistics are then reported as required to the U.S. Department of Education, and published in the AFSR.
-The statistics are compiled from reports made to CSAs including CSU Health Network, Human Resources, Victim’s Assistance Team, Student Resolution Center, Athletics, CSU Police Department, Fort Collins Police Services, and the Larimer County Sheriff’s Department, as well as the arrests made by CSU Police for Clery Crimes.
+The statistics are compiled from reports made to CSAs including CSU Health Network, Human Resources, Victim’s Assistance Team, Student Resolution Center, Athletics, CSU Police Department, Fort Collins Police Services, and the Larimer County Sheriff’s Office, as well as the arrests made by CSU Police for Clery crimes.

 Also included in the AFSR is the Student Resolution Center's Summary Report, which is a compilation of the total number of disciplinary referrals to SRC that may have resulted in arrests, as well as referrals to SRC in the categories of (a) weapons possession, (b) violations of drug laws, and (c) violations of alcohol/liquor laws.